chuyaowang/obsidian/Biology/Concepts/mRNA.md

 ### Sense and antisense strand

-The sense strand is the top strand.
+The sense strand is the top strand in [Transcription](Transcription.md).
 It has the same sequence as the mRNA except T is exchanged for U in mRNA.
 The antisense strand is the complement to the sense strand and the template for transcription.

 Regulators that bind to the antisense strand can stop transcription from happening, acting as a gene [regulatory mechanism](Transcription%20Regulation.md).